prelekar0/Smart_energy_meter_IOT/README.md

-You can see the video file attached above for full setup process
+You can see the video file attached above for full setup process (you need to download the video)

 Circuit Diagram
 ![Image](https://github.com/user-attachments/assets/a33c5e71-d7ab-4eb1-ae65-f040a0357fba)